-My research interests include: Gender Equity and Health, Gender Based Violence and Prevention, HIV Care Continuum, Multiple Health Behavior Change, Implementation Science (Health Behavior Change Theories, Intervention Frameworks, Mixed Methods)
+My research interests include: Gender Equity and Health, Gender Based Violence and Prevention, HIV Care Continuum, Multiple Health Behavior Change, Implementation and Dissemination Science.

 Possible areas for dissertation research